armenmerikyan/karen/README.md

 # karen

-Information management web software for people, businesses, organizations, AI agents and much more.
+Web software for people, businesses, organizations, AI agents and much more.

 - Friends List
 - Post